-They are often recommended by ‘advisers’ (aka financial product salespeople) using the rationale that is important to diversify your portfolio using assets that are not correlated to the market.
+They are often recommended by expat ‘advisers’ (aka financial product salespeople) using the rationale that it is important to diversify your portfolio using assets that are not correlated to the market.

 Whilst this reasoning has some merit, the problem is, it is highly unlikely that the adviser has done the necessary due diligence to ensure that the investment is exactly what they’ve been told it is.
 He won’t really care anyway, because his mind is on the big, fat upfront commission he’ll get for flogging it to you.

-I am sure some of them may well be legit, but almost every single ‘alternative’ investment offering that I have seen being promoted by financial advisers in Shanghai over the last 10 years has gone the same way and resulted in big losses for the investor.
+I am sure some of them may well be legit, but almost every single ‘alternative’ investment offering that I have seen being promoted by expat financial advisers over the last ten years has gone the same way and resulted in big losses for the investor.